As Evergrande collapse looms, other Chinese developers warn of default

 Fears over an Evergrande collapse have caused Chinese property developers’ bonds to slump, as investors pull their money to safer quarters.
 The company’s troubles have made it harder for Chinese real estate developers to raise new funds or refinance, prompting some to announce they cannot meet their payments.

-Several Chinese real estate developers have warned of defaults on bonds in recent days, including Modern Land and Sinic Holdings, which said Monday it would likely be unable to make payments on $250 million worth of bonds.
+Several Chinese real estate developers have warned of defaults on bonds in recent days, including Modern Land and Sinic Holdings, which said Monday it probably would be unable to make payments on $250 million worth of bonds.

 The crisis has revived memories of Lehman Brothers’ collapse in 2008, which sparked a global financial crisis.
 Economists so far have played down the comparison, saying that while Beijing may let Evergrande fail as a warning to other Chinese companies, the government is unlikely to allow widespread economic fallout.